HotDB-Community/hotdb-documents/docs/en/v2.5.6/white-paper.md

 #### Data catch-up

 In the high availability of data sources in the distributed transactional database, when the master data source goes down, the compute node will execute switch according to the priority of slave data source, and ensure that the service is switched to the slave data source only after the available slave data sources catch up with all applicable relaylogs.
-Combined with semi-synchronous replication, it can ensure that \"the transaction that has received the commit ok will not be lost, and the transaction that has not issued commit will be rolled back\"; on this basis, by enabling the strong consistency mode of HotDB Server, it can additionally guarantee that \"the transaction that has issued commit but has not received commit ok will be all committed or rolled back\".
+Combined with semi-synchronous replication, it can ensure that "the transaction that has received the commit ok will not be lost, and the transaction that has not issued commit will be rolled back"; on this basis, by enabling the strong consistency mode of HotDB Server, it can additionally guarantee that "the transaction that has issued commit but has not received commit ok will be all committed or rolled back".

 ![](assets/white-paper/image6.png)